-- 4.1 General.
-These Data Processing Terms will only apply to the Processor Services for which the parties agreed to these Data Processing Terms, for example: (a) the Processor Services for which Customer clicked to accept these Data Processing Terms; or (b) if the Agreement incorporates these Data Processing Terms by reference, the Processor Services that are the subject of the Agreement. - 4.2 Incorporation of Additional Terms.
-The Additional Terms supplement these Data Processing Terms.
+- 4.1 Application of European Data Protection Legislation.
+Sections 5 (Processing of Data) to 12 (Contacting Google; Processing Records) (inclusive) will only apply to the extent that the European Data Protection Legislation applies to the processing of Customer Personal Data, including if: - (a) the processing is in the context of the activities of an establishment of Customer in the EEA or the UK; and/or - (b) Customer Personal Data is personal data relating to data subjects who are in the EEA or the UK and the processing relates to the offering to them of goods or services or the monitoring of their behaviour in the EEA or the UK. - 4.2 Application to Processor Services.
+These Data Processing Terms will only apply to the Processor Services for which the parties agreed to these Data Processing Terms (for example: (a) the Processor Services for which Customer clicked to accept these Data Processing Terms; or (b) if the Agreement incorporates these Data Processing Terms by reference, the Processor Services that are the subject of the Agreement). - 4.3 Incorporation of Additional Terms for Non-European Data Protection Legislation.
+The Additional Terms for Non-European Data Protection Legislation supplement these Data Processing Terms.